PeterDaveHello/tor-socks-proxy/README.md

 ## How to renew IP?

- - To To renew the IP that Tor gives you, simply restart your docker container:
+ - To renew the IP that Tor gives you, simply restart your docker container:
    ```sh
    $ docker restart tor_socks_proxy
    ```